 More and more of the software programs or professional services we use are delivered online via our browsers.
-SaaS, or “software as a service” is the most popular model today of distributing software rather than desktop applications.
+SaaS, or “software as a service”, is today's most popular model of distributing software rather than desktop applications.

-As soon as you notice signs the browser is sluggish.
+As soon as you notice signs, the browser is sluggish.
 Don't risk losing your work.
 It is highly recommended to stop.
-Clean out the cache's and also free up your RAM before continuing.
+Clean out the cache and also free up your RAM before continuing.

 Web Browser Extensions and Addons